enviroCar/enviroCar-website-ng/README.md

 2) In the single track analsysis page, functionality has been provided to place a marker at a corresponding point when a tooltip over the nvd3 time series graph is generated.
 This functionality does not work in Google chrome at the moment.

 3) A development server is being used with 'gulp serve'.
 The production server 'gulp serve:dist' currently runs into module errors.
+Please use the development server for the moment.

 ## Motivation Behind the project